rycastaneda/pm-components/quote-requirements/README.md

 - `Category Id` is a dynamic value based on which category the user selected.
 In order to track the changes of category id, there is a `change event listener` added to the component `categoryIdField.addEventListener('change',  ...`

+- `Item Id` is available only inside php page and is triggered by `Category Selector` component.
+The value is required to make api requests to save/update requirements.